-Are you a farmer, food entrepreneur, or related organization needing help with a legal issue?
-The Legal Food Hub was launched to help people like you access free legal assistance for issues such as land acquisition/transfer, estate issues, taxes, contracts, and corporate formation, among others.
-Our goal is to help grow the local, sustainable food system.
-Through the Legal Food Hub, CLF matches eligible applicants with skilled attorneys willing to provide their legal services for free.
+The Legal Food Hub was launched to help farmers, food entrepreneurs, and food-oriented organizations access free legal assistance.
+We can help with legal issues such as land acquisition/transfer, estate issues, taxes, contracts, and corporate formation, among others.
+Our goal is to help grow a local, sustainable food system.
+Through the Legal Food Hub, CLF connects eligible applicants with skilled attorneys willing to provide their legal services for free.

 Here’s how we can help:

 - Check our eligibility guidelines to see if you qualify for free legal help.
-(Please note that we are currently serving businesses in Maine, Massachusetts, Rhode Island, Connecticut, and Vermont.)
+(We are currently serving businesses in Maine, Massachusetts, Rhode Island, Connecticut, and Vermont.)

-- Get in touch.
-Call our intake hotline or fill out our online form.
+- Call our intake hotline or fill out our online form.

 After we have assessed your case for eligibility, we’ll reach out to our attorney network and match your case with a skilled lawyer who will provide free legal services.
 We conduct routine check-ins with both attorneys and participants to ensure that the representation is going well.